 This paper presents a unified theory for frequency domain simulation and sensitivity analysis of linear and nonlinear circuits.
-Our formula (16a) encompasses the adjoint network approach in the frequency domain [18,19], a standard for exact sensitivity analysis of linear circuits, as a special case.
+Our formula (16) encompasses the adjoint network approach previously used in linear [17,18] and nonlinear DC circuits [18,19] as special cases.
 Since the simulation of nonlinear circuits is expensive, gradient approximations for nonlinear circuits using repeated simulation is very costly.
 Consequently, the adjoint sensitivity analysis becomes far more significant for nonlinear circuits than for linear ones.